uberhacker/mcu/README.md

 ## Options:
 ```
 [--env=<env>]
 : Filter sites by environment.
-Default is 'dev'.
+Default is 'mcu'.

 [--report]
 : Display the contrib modules or themes that need updated without actually performing the updates.

-[--auto-commit]
+[--message]
-: Commit changes with a generic message and switch back to git mode after performing the updates on each site.
+: Commit changes after updates are applied with a user-defined message.

 [--confirm]
 : Prompt to confirm before actually performing the updates on each site.